History

 - American Psychological Association (APA) Council of Representatives

-- American Psychological Association of Graduate Students monitor (APAGS)
+- American Psychological Association of Graduate Students (APAGS)

 - APA American Society for the Advancement of Pharmacotherapy (Division 55)